-The diocese has a Victims Assistance Coordinator, a clinical psychologist, who receives reports of sexual abuse.
+The diocese has a Victim Assistance Coordinator who receives reports of sexual abuse.
 This coordinator can be reached at (858) 490-8353 or by email.

 - Interviews the person making the report and gathers the pertinent information.
 The coordinator may connect the caller to resources, such as counseling or therapy, if it’s determined that the person could benefit from them.

 - Advises the person to contact the law enforcement agency that has jurisdiction in the locale where the alleged abuse occurred.

 - Gives the initial information to the Chancery at the diocese.
 A private investigator, retained by the diocese, investigates the allegation, reviewing records and interviewing all parties involved.